-A Local Standby phase is declared when an aircraft approaching the aerodrome is, or is suspected to have developed some defect but the trouble is such as would not normally prevent it from affecting a safe landing.
+A Local Standby phase is declared when an aircraft approaching the aerodrome is or is suspected to have developed some defect but the trouble is such as would not normally prevent it from affecting a safe landing.

 DIAL 111 - FIRE SERVICE

-Provide details: Equipment:

-Incident description. - Landline
+Provide details: - Incident description.
+Equipment: - Landline

 Location.
 Cell Phone

 FIRST RESPONSE Prepare for a possible upgrade to FULL EMERGENCY Assist with regard to personal safety and prevention of further incidents.
-Advise other aircraft in vicinity to either land immediately or divert Equipment: - Fire extinguisher on standby - Medical kit on standby - VHF radio - Notebook - record event timeline
+Advise other aircraft in vicinity to either land immediately or divert Phone the Airport Manager.
+Equipment: - Fire extinguisher on standby - Medical kit on standby - VHF radio - Notebook - record event timeline